 You can access BSM Grid View from the Monitoring menu.

 The BSM Grid View displays Business Services sorted by ascending status.
-A BSM with an offline state will be marked with a red color and will be positioned at the start of the grid.
+A BSM with an offline state will be marked with a red colour and will be positioned at the start of the grid.

 In this view, you can page through the list of BSMs using the paginator at the bottom.
 You can also change the zoom level which will change the number of BSMs listed on the screen, using the drop-down selector or the plus/minus buttons - when you make a change the view is reset and you will go back to page 1.